Wild Applesauce

 Directions:

-9. Use tray dividers in the 40 portion setting for applesauce cubes
+8. Use tray dividers set to the 40-portion setting to create applesauce cubes for easy portioning.

 Rehydration: